gem/oq-engine/doc/sphinx/architecture.rst

 - the *oq* command-line tool; it allows to run computations and provides an interface to the underlying database and datastores so that it is possible to list and export the results
-- the engine can run on a cluster of machines: in that case you have to start the *rabbitmq* and *celery* components which are not required on a single machine installation.
-In that case a minimal amount of configuration is needed, whereas in single machine installations the engine works out of the box
+- the engine can run on a cluster of machines: in that case a minimal amount of configuration is needed, whereas in single machine installations the engine works out of the box